petros-chantz/petros-chantz/README.md

 ## Hey there, Petros here!

-- #### I'm a UX Researcher and an all around creative technologist.
+- #### I'm a UX Researcher and an all around Creative Technologist.
 - #### I'm passionate about **making**, **prototyping** and **fabricating** within all mediums.
 - #### I'm always eager to learn with and from others.